Our16bitwars/Hi/README.md

 /directed to someone called "Me ril"

 I'm fine with you c+h me and stuff but if i'm with my beloved or friends, ask them first if you wanna join a cuddle pile.
-If they say yes, i won't mind!
+If they say yes, i won't mind .

-I WILL hide you if i feel umcomfortable.
+I WILL hide and block you if i feel umcomfortable.

-Also i won't tolerate any hate towards me or my friends/beloved
+i won't tolerate any hate towards me or my friends/beloved

 I WON'T join parties.
 I'm on a party alredy with mah friends .